Epiphyllum: Description

 The stems are broad and flat, 1–5 cm broad, 3–5 mm thick, usually with lobed edges.
-The flowers are large, 8–16 cm diameter, white through red, with numerous petals.
-Flowers bloom only at night, and wilt at dawn.
+The flowers themselves are large, with diameters ranging from 8 to 16 cm, white through red, with numerous petals.
+These flowers have notably short, nocturnal antheses, blooming only at night, and wilting at dawn.
 The fruit is edible, very similar to the pitaya fruit from the closely related genus Hylocereus, though not so large, being only 3–4 cm long.

-The broad-leaved epiphyllum (Epiphyllum oxypetalum) is particularly well-known.
-It bears large, strongly fragrant flowers that each usually open for a single night only.
+The broad-leaved epiphyllum (Epiphyllum oxypetalum) is particularly well known species that bears large, strongly fragrant flowers.